 Recent 52-Week High Exceeded in Shares of Texas Instruments (TXN)

-Texas Instruments (NYSE:TXN) traded today at a new 52-week high of $34.66.
-So far today approximately 3.9 million shares have been exchanged, as compared to an average 30-day volume of 9.6 million shares.
+Shares of Texas Instruments (NYSE:TXN) traded today at $65.00, breaking its 52-week high.
+Approximately 554,000 shares have changed hands today, as compared to an average 30-day volume of 4.8 million shares.

 Texas Instruments Incorporated is a global semiconductor company that designs and supplies analog technologies, digital signal processing (DSP) and microcontroller (MCU) semiconductors.
 The Company also operates materials and controls, and educational and productivity solutions businesses.
 Texas Instruments has manufacturing or sales operations in countries around the world.